 Have you always wanted to roleplay in a distorted and strange world?
 Mutant Year Zero: Road to Eden offers that same experience, guiding your character through strategic battles and exciting challenges.

-This addition to our games like Divinity Original Series 2 list does a fantastic job of allowing you to use the element of surprise by providing you with the ability to hide in shadows and gain the upper hand when it comes to defeating the opposing dark souls.
+This addition to our games similar to Divinity Original Series 2 list does a fantastic job of allowing you to use the element of surprise by providing you with the ability to hide in shadows and gain the upper hand when it comes to defeating the opposing dark souls.

 Players control other members’ fate by influencing them with their own decisions.
 Balancing collaboration with conflict is a key factor in excelling in Mutant Year Zero.

-Mutant Year Zero: Road to Eden is an unusual but profoundly compelling game that completely delivers if you’re looking for an immersive journey after finishing Divinity Original Sin 2.
+Mutant Year Zero: Road to Eden is an unusual but profoundly compelling game that completely delivers if you’re looking for an immersive journey after finishing DOS 2.

 #14.
 SpellForce 3 (Microsoft Windows)